Protein combining: Concept

 Protein nutrition is complex because any proteinogenic amino acid may be the limiting factor in metabolism.
 Mixing livestock feeds can optimize for growth, or minimize cost while maintaining adequate growth.
 Similarly, human nutrition is subject to Liebig's law of the minimum: The lowest level of one of the essential amino acids will be the limiting factor in metabolism.

 If the content of a single indispensable amino acid in the diet is less than the individual's requirement, then it will limit the utilization of other amino acids and thus prevent the normal rates of synthesis even when the total nitrogen intake level is adequate.
 Thus the "limiting amino acid" will determine the nutritional value of the total nitrogen or protein in the diet.

 Protein sources, including plants, are thus rated by their limiting amino acids.

-In a plant-based diet there is the perceived issue of amino acid content of various individual foods.
-A satisfying diet however, will include minimum requirements of all essential amino acids.
+In any diet, it is critical to consume enough of each essential amino acid.
+While this is very easy in any diet which consumes meat, a plant-based diet may theoretically miss out on one or more of the essential amino acids, consuming them only in very small quantities.
+However, in practice, the vast majority of satisfying vegan diets contain more than enough variety in their component foods to meet the minimum requirements of all essential amino acids.

 In addition to grains, such as corn, rice, or wheat, vegetable protein also occurs in legumes, which include beans and peanuts.
 Grains tend to be deficient in tryptophan and lysine, whereas legumes lack methionine Thus a meal combining grains and legumes such as the Mexican peasant dish of corn tortillas and refried beans is basically complete in amino acid content.